CancerRxGene/gdsctools/doc/source/quickstart.rst

 Here, we have a different plot called a volcano plot provided in the :mod:`gdsctools.volcano` module.
 To understand the x and y-axis, let us come back briefly on the previous analysis.
-The output produced was made of a set of statistical metrics including a p-value (coming from the ANOVA analysis) and a signed effect size (see :ref:`data` for details).
+The output produced was made of a set of statistical metrics including a p-value (coming from the ANOVA analysis) and a signed effect size (see below).

-Assuming that the population of IC50s has been separated in positive and negative sets (based on the genomic feature) denoted :math:`IC50_{pos}` and :math:`IC50_{neg}`, then the signed effect size :math:`\eta` is computed as follows:
+The regression analysis split the population of IC50s in positive and negative sets (based on the genomic feature).
+The two sets are denoted :math:`IC50_{pos}` and :math:`IC50_{neg}`.
+Then, the signed effect size :math:`\eta` is computed as follows:

 .. math::